ibm-cloud-docs/vpc/block_storage_is_view.md

 | Encryption | Encryption with IBM-managed keys is enabled by default on all volumes.
 You can also use your own root keys in a Key Protect or HPCS instance to protect your data.
 For information, see [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption). |
 | Tags | Number of user tags or access management tags applied to the volume.
 A tag is a label that you assign to the volume for easy filtering of resources.
 Click on the number in this column to view or edit the tags in the popup window.
 If there are no tags applied to the volume, click **Add tags** and add them in the popup window.
 For example, user tags applied to a volume can associate the volume with a backup policy for creating backups of the volume.
 For information about adding tags to a block storage volume, see [Add tags to block storage volumes for backup policies](https://test.cloud.ibm.com/docs/vpc?topic=vpc-managing-block-storage&interface=ui#block-storage-add-tags).
 For information about creating backups, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-about).
 Backup for VPC is only available to accounts authorized to preview the feature.
 | Actions (...) | Click the icon (...) to display a menu of context-specific actions you can take.
 For example, an available, unattached volume would have menu options for attaching to an instance, renaming, and deleting the volume.
 An attached volume would allow for unattaching the volume from an instance and creating an [image from the volume](/docs/vpc?topic=vpc-image-from-volume-vpc). |
 {: caption="Table 1.
-Details about all volumes" caption-side="top"}
+Details about all volumes" caption-side="bottom"}

 By default, 10 volumes are shown in the list of all block storage volumes.
 Change this default by clicking the Page Control down arrow and increase the list to 20 or 50 volumes.
 Use the Page Control arrows after the list to go to the following page or return to the current page.